oat-sa/taohub-articles/forge/developer-guide/install-from-config-file.md

 Install from config file
 ========================

 Since tao v7.36.2 we have a new way to install the tao platform.
-You can use a new script that is called taoSetup.php, it requires a config file as parameter.\
+You can use a new script that is called taoSetup.php, it requires a config file as parameter.<br/>

 To call it simply use the command line :

     sudo -u www-data php tao/scripts/taoSetup.php /var/www/path/to/your/configFile.json